-In the Message flow editor you can display node and connection metadata by hovering the mouse over a node or subflow in a message flow.
-To view metadata information for a node, subflow or connection:
+In the Message Flow editor, you can display node and connection metadata by hovering the mouse over a node or subflow in a message flow.
+To view metadata information for a node, subflow, or connection:

-- 1. Open the Broker Application Development Perspective - 2.
-Open a message flow

-3. In the Editor view, hover the mouse over a node, a subflow, or a node connection in the open message flow by placing the mouse over the element.
+- 1. Switch to the Broker Application Development perspective. - 2.
+Open a message flow. - 3.
+In the Message Flow editor, hover the mouse over a node, a subflow, or a node connection in the open message flow by placing the mouse over the element.